flant/shell-operator/HOOKS.md

 ### What happens if hook fails?

-Hook fail is a common UNIX execution error when script exits with code not equal to 0.
+Hook fail is a common UNIX execution error when the script exits with code not equal to 0.
 In this case Shell-operator has this scenario:
 - writes the corresponding message to stdout (use e.g. `kubectl logs` to see it)
 - increases the `shell_operator_hook_errors` counter
-- re-add hook into working queue
+- re-adds hook into a working queue
 - waits for 3 seconds
-- execute the hook again
+- executes the hook again.

 If you want to skip failed hooks, use the `allowFailure: yes` option of `schedule` and `onKubernetesEvent` binding types.
 This is a simple scenario:

 - writes the corresponding message to stdout (use e.g. `kubectl logs` to see it)
-- increases the `shell_operator_hook_allowed_errors` counter
+- increases the `shell_operator_hook_allowed_errors` counter.

 ## Hook configuration

 Hook must print to stdout its binding configuration when the hook is executed with the `--config` argument.

 Binding configuration is the following JSON structure:

 ```
 {